 This is not an exhaustive list of excavation works.
-If you want to know if your activity needs a CAR, please contact the road protection team.
+If you want to know if your activity needs a CAR, please contact the Corridor Access Team.

 Non-excavation work which may need a CAR application and TMP are activities such as

 This is not an exhaustive list of non-excavation works.
-If you want to know if your activity needs a CAR, please contact the road protection team.
+If you want to know if your activity needs a CAR, please contact the Corridor Access Team.

 To submit a CAR application for non-excavation activities, use www.corridoraccess.co.nz/nz/non-excavation

-In Porirua City, property owners are responsible for vehicle crossing construction and maintenance, including the section in the road corridor/reserve.
+In Porirua City, property owners are responsible for the construction and maintenance of their driveway and vehicle crossing.